tgel0/crssnt/README.md

 ### License

 Licensed under the The MIT License.
-Copyright 2022 Tomislav Gelo.
+Copyright 2023 Tomi Gelo.